 Surgeons at UCSF Medical Center and UCSF Benioff Children's Hospital have performed living donor liver transplants, using adult donors for children, since 1992.

 Living donors not only reduce the waiting time, but they improve the chance for transplant success.
 Patients who receive transplants from living donors can better prepare for surgery, knowing in advance when the transplant will take place.
-Also, the liver itself is "fresher" because the donor and recipient are in nearby operating rooms and the piece of donated liver is transported within minutes.
+Also, the liver itself is "fresher" because the donor and recipient are in nearby operating rooms and it takes only minutes to transport the piece of donated liver.

 Potential donors must meet certain basic requirements to be considered.
 First, the donor must want to make this gift.
 During the evaluation process, we want to make sure donors are not being coerced.
 Donors don't have to be a relative of the recipient, as long as they are a good donor match in other respects such as blood type.